hchatbri/bsk/README.md

-# A shape descriptor using binary image salient keypoints (BSK)
+# Binary image salient keypoints descriptor (BSK)
+A descriptor for shape matching.
 Please use BSK.java